 The years receded his desiccated hands.
-In the colours of fall; pumpkins, squash and gourds lain around the porch.
-Summer passed into another autumn and the harvest moon sat orange over the trees that lined the yard.
+In the colours of fall; pumpkins, squash and gourds around the porch.
+Summer passed into another autumn and the harvest moon sat orange above the trees.
 Grandpa drifted away one evening sitting on the porch with the briar of his churchwarden still warm in his hand.
-In the other, a piece a paper, "Through Cottonwoods" it said.
+In the other, a folded page-titled in his spidery hand, "Through Cottonwoods" it said.

 A cello moan through cottonwoods.
 Omniscient dreaming leaves and sprig.
 I grew here by chance or by the grace of her nature.
 I know not.
 Starved in parched winters and bathed in the spring rains that smell of dust.
 The soil of memory and lives spent through to the end.
 Standing limbs stretched as far as imagination can take me.
 My roots unseen.
 I know not where they go or from where they are fed.
 Into the depths of an unknowable world drawing itself.